 Brianna Malbon (she/her & they/them)

-Brianna Malbon ’24 is majoring in psychology with a certificate in industrial-organizational psychology and a minor in media and communication studies.
-As a STRiVE coach and ConnectionCorps facilitator, she aims to create open spaces for impactful conversations and encourage people to be authentic and form genuine connections with each other.
+Brianna Malbon ’24 is majoring in psychology with a certificate in media and communication studies.
+As a STRiVE coach and civic conversation intern with the Center for Democracy and Civic Life, she aims to create open spaces for impactful conversations and encourage people to be authentic and form genuine connections with each other.
 She makes it her mission to support her peers by connecting them to the resources and stakeholders necessary to reach their goals.
-Brianna has been involved with the Student Government Association’s Student Organization Support Team as a first year ambassador, with the Patapsco Community Council as a member, and with the Discovery Living-Learning Community as a peer mentor.
-She is an active member of many clubs and organizations at UMBC, and is currently in her second year as president of Retriever Poets.
-Outside of her work, Brianna enjoys playing games, reading, and going on long walks.
+Brianna served as a STRiVE 2023 coach and a ConnectionCorps 2022-2023 facilitator, and she participated in STRiVE 2021.
+She has been involved with the Student Government Association (SGA)’s Student Organization Support Team as a first year ambassador, with the Patapsco Community Council as a member, and with the Discovery Living-Learning Community as a peer mentor.
+She currently serves as an associate director of first year development with SGA and as a resident assistant (RA) for the Discovery Living-Learning Community.
+Outside of her work, Brianna enjoys playing games, reading, embroidery, and going on long walks.

 Samantha Smith (she/her)